 Resolution enhancement in in vivo NMR spectroscopy (C. Faber).
 Spin echo NMR di®usion studies (F. Stallmach, P. Galvosas).
 Recent advances in theoretical calculations of indirect spin-spin coupling constants (L.B.
 Krivdin, R.H.
 Contreras).
 Solid-state NMR studies on semicrystalline polymers (Qun Chen, Hiromichi Kurosu).
 Selective NMR excitations in chiral analysis (J. Farjon et al.).

 Nuclear magnetic resonance (NMR) is an analytical tool used by chemists and physicists to study the structure and dynamics of molecules.
 In recent years, no other technique has grown to such importance as NMR spectroscopy.
 It is used in all branches of science where precise structural determination is required and where the nature of interactions and reactions in solution is being studied.
-Annual Reports on NMR has established itself as a premier means for the specialist and nonspecialist alike to become familiar with new techniques and applications of NMR spectroscopy.
+Annual Reports on NMR Spectroscopy has established itself as a premier means for the specialist and nonspecialist alike to become familiar with new techniques and applications of NMR spectroscopy.

 Organic, inorganic, analytical and physical chemists, biochemists, structural biologists, physicists and all those studying and using NMR spectroscopy

-Published: May 2007
+- 9th May 2007

 - Academic Press